aziznal/BankSpyder/README.md

 - ### **_[functions.py](https://github.com/aziznal/bank_spyders/blob/master/functions.py)_**

   Includes general helper functions for spyders.

-  - **_get_current_time():_**

-    Returns a dict object with keys 'hour' and 'minutes'

-  - **_set_new_interval_( starting_hour, ending_hour, required_frequency ):**

-    returns the proper interval to wait between each iteration of data collecting such that the required frequency of data points will be reached.

-  - **_save_scraped_data( spyder, results ):_**

-    Saves results to a file named by the spyder according to the current session's date.

-    This function creates the destination folder if it does not exist.

-  - **_numth(number):_**

-    Takes in 'n', returns 'n _th_'

-    e.g:

-        1  -> "1st"
-        2  -> "2nd"
-        45 -> "45th"
+Most have self-explanatory names

 - ### **_[init_script.py](https://github.com/aziznal/bank_spyders/blob/master/init_script.py)_**

-  Creates project settings, exec.bat, and makes sure all the essential directories are present.
+  Creates project settings, exec.bat, and makes sure all some essential directories are present

   Run this script to initialize project_settings.json, and create the exec.bat file to assign to an automatic process later.

-  This script is made to be customized for every different spyder as needed.
+  This script is made to be customized for every different spyder as needed

+  It's also compatible with both Linux and Windows